IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5-ref.md

     </tr>
     <tr>
       <td><code class="highlighter-rouge">jarsToStage</code></td>
       <td>A list of JAR files (separated by colons) that are required to run the Apache Beam application.
 Include the JAR files that contain your program and any dependencies.
 (You don’t need to include Beam Google IO SDK or core Beam JAR files.)
-The listed JAR files are added to the SAB file.<br /><br /><strong>Note</strong>: The use of fat or uber JAR files increases the size of the SAB file and can negatively impact submission times to IBM Cloud.</td>
+The listed JAR files are added to the SAB file.<br /><br /><strong>Note</strong>: The use of fat or uber JAR files can reduce the number of JARs needed to be specified, but care should be taken not to include redundant JARs provided by the Streams
+      Runner.
+Including redundant dependencies can increase the application archive and can negatively impact submission times to IBM Cloud.</td>
       <td>[null]</td>
     </tr>
     <tr>